openbmc/openbmc/poky/documentation/ref-manual/qa-checks.rst

     use a relative path rather than an absolute one, or to pick up the path from runtime configuration or environment variables.

+.. _qa-check-unimplemented-ptest:

+- ``<tool> tests detected [unimplemented-ptest]``

+    This check will detect if the source of the package contains some upstream-provided tests and, if so, that ptests are implemented for this recipe.
+See the ":ref:`dev-manual/packages:testing packages with ptest`" section in the Yocto Project Development Tasks Manual.
+See also the ":ref:`ref-classes-ptest`" section.

 Configuring and Disabling QA Checks
 ===================================